Mandai area roadkill: Developer takes protective measures but wildlife experts call for more

 "They need to be far more efficient and urgent than they are doing now.
 At the area where a pangolin and leopard cat died, there are still no hoardings even till today," said veteran wildlife consultant Subaraj Rajathurai.

-The hoardings, which prevent animals from getting onto the roads and guides them to a safer crossing, were still being installed in phases up to this year, said wildlife experts.
+The hoardings, which prevent animals from getting onto the roads and guides them to a safer crossing, are still being installed in phases up to this year, said wildlife experts.

-Channel NewsAsia understands that the hoardings were added in phases as the project progresses.
+Channel NewsAsia understands that the hoardings are added in phases as the project progresses.

 "More speed calming measures and complete barriers must be in the right places, not just with the development but the surrounding areas where the displaced animals could move to along the main roads to prevent animal crossings and roadkill," she added.

-On slowing the traffic along Mandai Lake Road, Dr Lee Hui Mien, MPD's Vice President, Sustainable Solutions, said a series of speed reduction measures has been put in place.
+On slowing the traffic along Mandai Lake Road, Dr Lee Hui Mien, MPD's vice president of sustainable solutions, said that a series of speed reduction measures has been put in place.

-The speed limit for most parts of the road has been reduced to 40km/h.
-This is further reduced to 20km/h for a stretch near the nature reserve which has been identified as a temporary crossing area for wildlife.
+The speed limit for most parts of the road has been reduced to 40kmh.
+This is further reduced to 20kmh at a stretch near the nature reserve that has been identified as a temporary crossing area for wildlife.

-MPD said since January this year, another speed radar was installed and the number of speed humps and wildlife crossing signs increased.
+MPD said in January this year, an additional speed radar was installed and the number of speed humps and wildlife crossing signs increased.
 Road markings to indicate wildlife crossing areas were also added.

 A rope bridge has also been installed along Mandai Lake Road to help arboreal animals such as squirrels and macaques move across safely, with another set currently underway, it added.